Topics

 6. Next, pairing is done.
 For those who have a fixed pair, the pair is decided, and for those who do not have a fixed pair, the pair is randomly combined and multiple candidate patterns are generated internally.
 The number of past pairings is counted, and the combination with the fewest number of pairings is selected, so that people with different or fewer pairings are paired as often as possible.

 7. If the "Balance the rating" is on, the game will try to pair up opponents based on their ratings so that the win rate is not too skewed.
-When the "Balance the rating" is off, the game will try to pair up opponents with the least possible bias.
+The logic attempts to create pairs and matchups that have not occurred frequently in the past.
+Additional constraints from the Combination Settings screen are also applied.

 • In the case of an absent status, the participant is 100% unsuccessful, but is hypothetically considered to have won or lost based on the average probability of all participating members except the absent participant.
 This way, absence is neither an advantage nor a disadvantage.
 A slight advantage in terms of zero consecutive entries and a slight disadvantage in terms of fewer entries will result in entry in many cases when returning from an absence.